Supxr/qa-portfolio/API-Testing/Postman-Collection/Swagger-Petstore/GET_PET.md

 **Notes:**
 1. Invalid petId formats returned `404 Not Found` instead of `400 Bad Request`.
-2. This suggests missing or incorrect input validations as bad requests are treated as missing data.
+2. This suggests missing or incorrect input validations where bad requests are treated as missing data.